pubnub/pubnub-mcp-server/resources/sdk_docs/php_publish-and-subscribe.md

 ```

-Wildcard grants and revokes
-- One level only (a.*).
-Granting on * or a.b.* treats them as literal channels unless matching the supported depth.
-Revokes work at the same one-level depth and must match previously granted patterns.
+Wildcard grants and revokes: Only one level (a.*).
+Granting on * or a.b.* treats them as literal channels unless granted using wildcard features.
+Revokes work only for the same one-level wildcards previously granted.

 #### Subscribing with state

 Requires Presence add-on.

-Required UUID
-- Always set and persist a unique UUID for the user/device.
-Without it, you can’t connect.
+Required UUID: Always set and persist a stable UUID for users/devices; otherwise you cannot connect.

 ```
 1